 Passenger transport infrastructure

-Passenger transport is an essential part of Queensland’s transport system, enabling large numbers of people to access key centres of employment, education, health and essential services.
-We work closely with our delivery partners to provide an accessible, integrated and efficient passenger transport network across rail, bus, tram and ferry services.
+Passenger transport is an essential part of Queensland's transport system, enabling large numbers of people access to key centres of employment, education, health and essential services, and to each other.
+We work closely with our delivery partners to provide an accessible, integrated and efficient passenger transport network across rail, light rail, bus, tram and ferry services.

-Queensland Rail manages and maintains approximately 6,348km of track in Queensland (mainline only, excludes sidings, passing loops and yards).
+Queensland Rail manages and maintains approximately 6,600km of track in Queensland (mainline only, excludes sidings, passing loops and yards).

-The Rail Transport Services Contracts between the department and Queensland Rail support effective passenger and regional freight rail services, as well as funding for maintenance, renewal and upgrading of rail assets such as track, bridges, signalling equipment, stations and rollingstock.
+The Rail Transport Services Contracts between the department and Queensland Rail supports effective passenger and regional freight rail services as well as funding for maintenance, asset renewals and upgrading of rail assets such as track, bridges, signalling equipment, stations and rollingstock.

 Gold Coast Light Rail is Queensland's only light rail infrastructure service.
 It is currently 20.3km in length, has 19 stations and 18 trams with bus connections at key activity centres.
 The light rail is a world class public transport system for residents and visitors to the Gold Coast.